What is Check Fraud?

 Protecting outgoing Mail

 - Don't leave outgoing mail in your mailbox: That little red flag is an invitation to thieves.
 Take outgoing mail to your office, or mail it at a post office or mailing outlet store.

-- Don't mail holiday gifts from home: They'll not only steal your package, they'll peel off the stamps and use those, too.
+- Don't mail holiday gifts from home: They'll not only steal your package, but they'll also peel off the stamps and use those, too.

 - Don't put mail in street mailboxes: The highest rate of mail theft locally is from those big, blue Postal Service mailboxes located on street corners and at other public places.

 - Send valuables via registered mail: Registered mail is kept under lock and key, and it is signed every time it changes processing centers.